-ECED 2990 - Special Topics in Early Childhood Education (Variable) 1-3 Credits - 1-3 Lecture Hours, 1-3 Lab Hours
+ECED 2990 - Special Topics

+1-3 Credit Hours - 1-3 Lecture Hours, 1-3 Lab Hours

 A course featuring an in-depth examination/practicum experience in selected childhood topics.
 Such topics may include early childhood curriculum, planning, intellectual development, environmental design, special children's needs, emotional development, and the like.
 The course is offered upon sufficient interest in a specific topic and may be repeated for credit when the course content varies.
 Prerequisite: Department/instructor approval.